 Nature of concern Whom should the concern be passed to?
-Action Low-level name-calling and insults Teaching staff Form tutor If in lesson, to be dealt with by classroom teacher Inform form tutor and House staff so they can gain an overview Issue appropriate sanction, such as a Persistent verbal abuse House staff detention Increased severity of sanction, from a detention to fixed-term exclusion Bullying and harassment Teaching staff Form tutor (low level) House staff Record information and pass to form tutor (low level) or House (more serious) Issue appropriate sanction, from detention to fixed-term exclusion Log serious cases Refer to the Inclusion Manager for restorative Personal hygiene, under-nourishment or change in behaviour Form tutor House staff work Initially relay the concerns to the form tutor Initially relay the concerns to the form tutor Initially relay the concerns with House staff and make home contact if necessary Refer to House staff if concerns persist Neglect cases - DSL/DDSL Evidence of self-harm Form tutor House staff Refer to House staff Look at case history - many young people self-harm as a one-off occurrence Monitor and make home contact If concerns persist, refer to DSL/DDSL Learning Mentor referral for serious cases Evidence of physical injuries - black eye or bruising on body House staff Children often injure themselves - if you are suspicious, refer to House staff Refer to DSL/DDSL if there is a concern about domestic violence Concerns about whereabouts of parents/carers (child being left alone) House staff DSL or DDSL Refer concerns to the EWO Inform DSL or DDSL in case Social Services referral is required Child makes a disclosure about abuse DSL or DDSL Make it clear any information given must be passed on Make notes in as much detail as possible Refer to DSL or DDSL Social Services referral Concerns about parental impact on emotional well-being Allegations against members of staff House staff DSL or Headteacher Initially report to House staff Serious concerns - Child Protection Lead Refer to DSL/Headteacher for investigation
+Action Low-level name-calling and insults Teaching staff Form tutor If in lesson, to be dealt with by classroom teacher Inform form tutor and Pastoral team so they can gain an overview Issue appropriate sanction, such as a detention Persistent verbal abuse Pastoral team Increased severity of sanction and support.
+Bullying and harassment Teaching staff Form tutor (low level) Pastoral team Record information and pass to form tutor (low level) or PL (more serious) Issue appropriate sanction and support.
+Log serious cases Personal hygiene, under-nourishment or change in behaviour Form tutor Pastoral team Initially relay the concerns to the form tutor Form tutor to liaise with Pastoral team and make home contact if necessary Refer to Pastoral team if concerns persist Neglect cases - DSL/DDSL Evidence of self-harm Form tutor Pastoral team Refer to Pastoral team Look at case history - many young people self-harm as a one-off occurrence Monitor and make home contact If concerns persist, refer to DSL/DDSL Learning Mentor referral for serious cases Evidence of physical injuries - black eye or bruising on body Pastoral team Children often injure themselves - if you are suspicious, refer to Pastoral team Refer to DSL/DDSL if there is a concern about domestic violence Concerns about whereabouts of parents/carers (child being left alone) Pastoral team DSL or DDSL Refer concerns to the EWO Inform DSL or DDSL in case Social Services referral is required Child makes a disclosure about abuse DSL or DDSL Make it clear any information given must be passed on Make notes in as much detail as possible Refer to DSL or DDSL Social Services referral Concerns about parental impact on emotional well-being Pastoral team Initially report to Pastoral teamSerious concerns - DSL Allegations against members of staff DSL or Headteacher Refer to DSL/Headteacher for investigation